 When a covered peril causes enough damage to your home to render it temporarily uninhabitable, your insurance will reimburse your additional living expenses, up to the limit on your policy.

 While your home is being repaired, you will continue to be responsible for your ordinary, ongoing expenses.
-These might include:
+These might include mortgage payments, insurance premiums, transportation costs, utilities like natural gas, internet and cable TV, and groceries.

 “Additional” expenses are increased costs that occur as a direct result of the loss.
-These might include:
+These might include the cost of your hotel stay or temporary home rental, food, transportations, and boarding expenses at a kennel for your pet.

 Most traditional policies automatically provide additional living expense insurance in an amount equal to a percentage of your building coverage for house owners or a percentage of your personal property for condo owners and renters.
 The limit has nothing to do with what your additional living expense is likely to be.